aleksandraiva/Bone_Tumor_Xray_Preprocessing/README.md

 # Bone_Tumor_Xray_Preprocessing

-An optimised preprocessing and data augmentation pipeline targeted for bone tumor X-ray images for the downstream task of a three-class classification (beign, intermediate, malignant).
+An optimised preprocessing and data augmentation pipeline targeted for bone tumor X-ray images for the downstream task of a three-class classification (benign, intermediate, malignant).

 The project contains additional implementation of preprocessing techniques that have potential to contribute to the optimal preprocessing depending on the dataset.